 20. How are parents and carers supported to decide whether this is the right school for their child?

-Please contact Mrs Whittington, Head Teacher, Ms Davids, Deputy Head teacher/SENCo or Miss Fisher, Deputy Head teacher on 01322 333998.
+Please contact Mrs Whittington, Head Teacher, Ms Davids, Deputy Head teacher/SENCo or Miss King, Deputy Head teacher on 01322 333998.

 If you wish to discuss your child’s educational needs or are unhappy about something regarding your child’s schooling please follow the school’s Complaints policy-a copy is available at the school office.